Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

 - **Consistency**: Helps maintain consistent behavior across different environments, which is crucial for cross-platform applications.

+In this task, you'll set-up a GitHub action using Matrix strategy to run the build across multiple OS simultaneously.

 1. Navigate back to the `github-action` repo, from the GitHub repository.

 2. Navigate to the **Code** **(1)**, Click on **Add File** **(2)** and click on **+ Create new file** **(3)**.